Plasma Cutter Torch Types: Drag Tips vs. Standoff Tips Explained

 How Does Altitude Affect Plasma Cutter Performance?

-Altitude reduces air density, so you’ll need altitude adjustments to maintain arc stability; you’ll see performance variations like reduced cutting speed, thicker kerfs, and increased dross, so you’ll recalibrate gas flow and amperage for consistent cuts.
+Altitude reduces air density, which affects arc stability.
+You’ll notice reduced cutting speed, thicker kerfs, and more dross at higher elevations.
+Recalibrate gas flow and amperage to restore consistent cuts.

 Can I Retrofit a Drag Torch to Function as Standoff?